JasselD/JasselNotes/DSA revision/Priority Queue.md

-- A FIFO data structi
+- A FIFO data structure that serves elements with the highest priority first before elements with lower priority

 **Min Heap
 - Smaller number, higher priority